 Our heat exchange unit, which is fitted to the base of the river, provides us with almost 80% of our hot water and central heating for The Mill.
 We have also installed ‘Hippo’ bags in all the toilets to reduce water consumption and almost all our lights use energy efficient bulbs.
 We have stopped using individual soaps, shampoos and body lotions, and have installed smart White Company dispense pumps instead.

 The Mill recycles as much as possible and we send our vegetable peelings to the lovely happy pigs at Oakwood Farm.
 We are also using a new piece of equipment that turns our waste food into compost within 24 hours, and our garden waste is used for mulch and compost for our gardens.

-It has always been used but not to its full extent.
-So Julian Bailey (who did an amazing job renovating the Secret Gardenlast year) volunteered to bring our kitchen garden to life.
-He has used recycled materials everywhere – the raised beds are made from the old Lymington Pier, the footings for the path is the old Marsh Lane and the fruit cage has the slate from the old Milford school roof.
-We have re used large plastic containers for our water butts and old scaffolding poles for the fruit cage.
-He has used jam jars and terracota plant pots for lighting.
+Our Kitchen Garden has been created using recycled materials everywhere.
+The raised beds are made from the old Lymington Pier boards, the footings for the path is the old Marsh Lane and the fruit cage uses the slate from the old Milford school roof.
+We have reused large plastic containers for our water butts, old scaffolding poles for the fruit cage and jam jars and terracotta plant pots for lighting.
 We have even commissioned beautiful recycled sculptures of mayflies, dragonflies, lilies and fish, made from kitchen items such as knives, forks and sieves, from artists Michael Turner for all our tables.